BEES & TREES FARM

 Spruce Trees

 Blue Spruce--Easily identified by it's blue foliage, this tree has very strong needles that are about 1" long.
 The tree itself has a lovely symmetrical form and good needle retention.
 Branches will easily hold most any ornament.
-Most of our blue spruces will be available for cutting in 2018.
-Until then, a good alternative for those preferring this shade of tree, is the Carolina Sapphire Cypress.
-We will be selling some pre-cut Blue Spruce this year, however, they will likely sell quickly.
-If you are interested in one of these pre-cut trees, you may want to call ahead and put a 24-hour reserve on it.
+All of our blue spruces are available for cutting this year.

 Picture